| National Aeronautics

 Barry E. “Butch” Wilmore (Captain, U.S.

-PERSONAL DATA: He is married to the former Miss Deanna Newport of Helenwood, Tennessee and he was raised in Mt.
+PERSONAL DATA: He is married to the former Miss Deanna Newport of Helenwood, Tennessee and they have two daughters.
+He was raised in Mt.
 Juliet, Tennessee where his parents Eugene and Faye Wilmore still reside.
 His brother Jack and family reside in Franklin, Tennessee.

-EDUCATION: Bachelor of Science and Master of Science in Electrical Engineering, Tennessee Technological University (TTU).
-M.S.
-Aviation Systems, University of Tennessee.
-B.S.
-Electrical Engineering, TTU.
-Mt.
-Juliet High School, Mt.
-Juliet, TN.
+EDUCATION: Bachelor of Science and Master of Science in Electrical Engineering, Tennessee Technological University.
+Master of Science in Aviation Systems, University of Tennessee.
+Mount Juliet High School, Mount Juliet, Tennesee.

-SPECIAL HONORS: Navy Meritorious Service Medal, Air Medals (five), three with the Combat 'V' designation.
-Navy Commendation Medal (six), three of which also hold the Combat 'V' designation.
-Navy Achievement Medal (two) and numerous Unit decorations.
+SPECIAL HONORS: Navy Meritorious Service Medal, five Air Medals, three with Combat 'V' designation.
+Six Navy Commendation Medal, three of which also hold the Combat 'V' designation.
+Two Navy Achievement Medal and numerous unit decorations.
 Aviation Officer Candidate School (AOCS) “Distinguished Naval Graduate.”
 Initial Naval Flight Training “Commodores List with Distinction.”
-U.S. Atlantic Fleet “Light Attack Wing One - Pilot of the Year” (1991).
+United States Atlantic Fleet “Light Attack Wing One - Pilot of the Year” (1991).
 U.S. Atlantic Fleet "Strike Fighter Aviator of the Year" (1999).
 Recipient of the Strike Fighter Wing Atlantic “Scott Speicher Award” for Weapons Employment Excellence (1998).
-Tennessee Technological University “Sports Hall of Fame” Inductee for Football (2003).
+Tennessee Technological University “Sports Hall of Fame” Inductee for football (2003).
 Tennessee Technological University Outstanding Alumus and Engineer of Distinction (2010).
 Honorary Doctorate, Tennessee Technological University (2012).

 EXPERIENCE: Wilmore has accumulated more than 6800 flight hours and 663 carrier landings, all in tactical jet aircraft, and is a graduate of the United States Naval Test Pilot School (USNTPS).